unibo-dtm-se-2324-Temporario/report/sections/06-release/index.md

 ## Choice of the license

-For the scope of this project, the **MIT License** was used, because it is a widely accepted and used standard in the open-source community.
-It is short and easy to understand both for developers and other users, making it a good fit.
+For the scope of this project, the **MIT License** was used.
+It is one of the most permissive open-source licenses available, permitting any person to use the software for any purpose, modify the source code, and distribute and commercialize the original or modified versions.
+When redistributing, the original MIT License must be included together with a copyright notice.
+The license does not guarantee any warranty, the original developers not being liable for fixing any bugs or issues that could arise.

+I chose this license because the project is developed for educational purposes, without the intention of making it a "real" product.
+If anybody would like to use or modify the code I strongly encourage them to, and I will not be liable for any issues that might appear.

 ## Choice of the versioning schema